propalparolnapervom/CONTAINERIZATION/KUBERNETES/COMMANDS/KUBECTL Commands.md

 Drain node in preparation for maintenance

-> The given node will be marked unschedulable to prevent new pods from arriving.
+> NOTE: The given node will be marked unschedulable to prevent new pods from arriving.

 ```
 # Dry-run